WordPress/gutenberg/packages/block-editor/src/components/copy-handler/README.md

 );
 ```

-_Note:_ The `CopyHandler` only catch cut/copy events coming from its props.children.
+_Note:_ The `CopyHandler` only catch cut, copy and paste events coming from its props.children.
 In this example, the child is the `BlockList` component.

 ### Props

 ### `children`

--   **Type:** `Object`
+-  Type: `Element`

-An object that contains the component children.
+Children are passed as children of `CopyHandler`.

 ## Related components